James Francis Ginty: Career

 Ginty dropped out of Juilliard when Kathryn Bigelow cast him in K-19: The Widowmaker'.
 He went on to star in Touchstone Pictures' Surrogates alongside Bruce Willis and Rosamund Pike, directed by Jonathan Mostow.
 Ginty played two roles in the film, that of Dr. Lionel Canter as well as the surrogate of his son, Jared.
 The film grossed over $120 million at the worldwide box office.

 On television Ginty has appeared in hit shows such as Grey's Anatomy, ER, Chuck, Blue Bloods, Deadbeat, and the Stephen Frears directed movie Muhammad Ali's Greatest Fight for HBO Films (nominated for a Primetime Emmy in the category of Outstanding Television Movie).

 Ginty's regional theatre credits include playing Romeo in the Seattle Repertory Theatre's production of Romeo and Juliet, Bertram in The Folger Shakespeare Theatre's production of All's Well That Ends Well, and Jacob Milne in Tom Stoppard's Night and Day at Philadelphia's Wilma Theatre.

+In the 2020s, Ginty expanded his filmmaking career into directing, writing, and producing.
+His directorial debut short film, Created Sleep Transmissions, won the Audience Award for Best Short Film at the Traverse City Film Festival in 2022.
+He subsequently co-starred in and produced the 2025 NYU graduate school short film Nita, which screened at the 18th Bushwick Film Festival, followed by writing, producing, and starring in the black comedy short film The Hangup (2025), which had its world premiere at the Austin Film Festival where its screenplay was nominated for the Enderby Entertainment Fellowship Award.
+In 2026, he produced the short family drama film The Things I Leave Behind, which served as his USC School of Cinematic Arts capstone project.

 Teaching

 Ginty has worked as a professor at Fordham University in New York City, and taught history at Miss Porter's, an all-girls boarding school in Farmington, Connecticut.
-He left his job as a history teacher at the Chapin School in Manhattan, New York in 2020.
+He taught history at the Chapin School in Manhattan, New York, but left in 2020 and returned to filmmaking.